Chovgan: History

+Sultan Qutb al-Din Aibak, a Turkic military slave from present-day Northern Afghanistan who later became Sultan of Delhi, died accidentally in 1210 while playing chovgan; his horse fell, and Aibak was impaled on the pommel of his saddle.

+Around 1857, Joseph Sherer, a subaltern in the British Indian Army, encountered Manipuri people in Silchar, India playing sagol kāngjei, derived from chovgan, and sometimes called pulu, the Tibetic name for the ball with which the game was played.
+The name polo is said to have been derived from the Tibetan word pulu, meaning ball.
+In 1859, Sherer, Captain Robert Stewart, and seven tea planters set up a club to play the games against the local Manipuris in teams of seven.
+In 1863, Sherer visited Calcutta, and established the Calcutta Polo Club.
+Polo spread to England in the 1860s, and the Hurlingham Club established the modern rules by 1875.

 Chovgan in Iran

 Chovgan, known as chowkan in the Sasanian Empire (Middle Persian: čowkān), was part of the royal education for the Sasanian ruling class.
 The neighboring Eastern Romans adopted chovgan from the Sasanians and called it tzykanion, which derives from the Middle Persian word.
 During the reign of Theodosius II, the Roman imperial court started playing tzykanion in the tzykanisterion (polo stadium).
-By the time of the Tang dynasty (618–907), records of polo were well-established in China.
-According to The Oxford Dictionary of Late Antiquity, the popularity of polo in Tang China was "bolstered, no doubt, by the presence of the Sasanian court in exile".

-Polo was, at first, a training game for cavalry units, usually the king's guard or other elite troops.
-In time polo became an Iranian national sport played generally by the nobility.
+Chovgan was, at first, a training game for cavalry units, usually the king's guard or other elite troops.
+In time chovgan became an Iranian national sport played generally by the nobility.
 Women as well as men played the game, as indicated by references to the queen and her ladies engaging King Khosrow II Parviz and his courtiers in the 6th century AD.
-Certainly Persian literature and art give us the richest accounts of polo in antiquity.
-Ferdowsi, the famed Iranian poet-historian, gives several reports of royal chogan tournaments in his 9th-century epic, Shahnameh (the Book of Kings).
-In the earliest version, Ferdowsi romanticizes an international match between Turanian force and the followers of Siyâvash, a legendary Iranian prince from the earliest centuries of the Empire; the poet is eloquent in his praise of Siyâvash's skills on the polo field.
-Ferdowsi also tells of Emperor Shapur II of the Sasanian dynasty of the 4th century, who learned to play polo when he was only seven years old.
+Ferdowsi, the famed Iranian poet-historian, gives several reports of royal chovgan tournaments in his 9th-century epic, Shahnameh (the Book of Kings).
+In the earliest version, Ferdowsi romanticizes an international match between a Turanian force and the followers of Siyâvash, a legendary Iranian prince from the earliest centuries of the Empire.
+Ferdowsi also tells of Emperor Shapur II of the Sasanian dynasty of the 4th century, who learned to play chovgan when he was seven years old.
 Naqsh-e Jahan Square in Isfahan is a polo field which was built by king Abbas I in the 17th century.

 Naqsh-e Jahan Square in Isfahan is the site of a medieval royal polo field.

-Sultan Qutb al-Din Aibak, a Turkic military slave from present-day Northern Afghanistan who later became Sultan of Delhi Sultanate for only four years, died accidentally in 1210 while playing polo.
-While he was playing a game of polo on horseback, his horse fell, and Aibak was impaled on the pommel of his saddle.